aiman-al-masoud/deixiscript/docs/thesis/4-common-sense.typ

 The paper begins by discussing the very notion of "intelligence" in a machine, as the authors aren't fully satisfied by the Turing Test's criterion; they propose to regard intelligent machines as: "fact manipulators".

 Intelligence is broken down into two parts: an "epistemological" and a "heuristic" part.
-The "epistemological" part is related to how the world is represented internally to the machine, and the "heuristic" part is related to how this representation is used to actually solve problems.
+The "epistemological" part is related to how the world is represented internally by the machine, and the "heuristic" part is related to how this representation is used by the machine to actually solve problems.
 The paper mainly discusses the epistemological part, and proposes to represent knowledge as formal logic (predicate logic, or some higher order logic).

 An "intelligent" machine will have an adequate world model, which should also allow it to represent its own goals; it will be able to answer questions based on the knowledge contained in its world model; it will be able to get extra information from its environment if it determines that its current knowledge is insufficient; and it will perform actions to achieve its goals.

-We think that this view of "intelligence" in machines is consistent with the more general Knowledge Representation (KR) hypothesis as formulated by philosopher Brian Cantwell Smith, and discussed in Brachman's and Levesque's book which states that:
+We think that this view of "intelligence" in machines is consistent with the more general Knowledge Representation (KR) hypothesis as formulated by philosopher Brian Cantwell Smith, (and brought up in Brachman's and Levesque's book "Machines Like Us"), which states that:

 "Any mechanically embodied intelligent process will be comprised of structural ingredients that a) we as external observers naturally take to represent a propositional account of the knowledge that the overall process exhibits, and b) independent of such external semantic attribution, play a formal but causal and essential role in engendering the behavior that manifests that knowledge" @krhypothesis.